jbreizh/koreader-quick-settings-advanced/README.md

 Move the existing filemanager button to the left size of the top menu and change his icon with standard cross icon.

-This exit button close the reader and open the filemanager.
+This exit button close close the top menu on tap and open filemanager on hold.

 ### 2-menu-size.lua